 San Juan Chamula

 San Juan Chamula is a small town outside of San Cristobal In Chiapas Mexico.
-Home to an indigenous community, like a lot southern Mexico and a law onto itself.
+Home to an indigenous community, like a lot of southern Mexico and a law unto itself.
 It is a designated autonomous zone with its own Police and regulations.
-A by product of contentious indigenous issues in the region.
+A by-product of contentious indigenous issues in the region.
 Here the locals have a distinction of mixing their indigenous beliefs with that of the Catholic church.